Only 30% of Digital Transformations Succeed - Make Yours One of Them

 How I went about understanding why digital transformations fail.

-I have been leading digital transformation programs and projects for 24 years.
+I have been leading digital transformation programs and projects for 25 years.
 Whether I was an implementation consultant, a project manager, or a portfolio manager I have always been helping organizations navigate the challenges of digital transformations.
-I decided it was time to look at the research to see if there were some clear patterns that explained why some transformations succeeded while others did not.
+In 2023 I decided it was time to look at the research to see if there were some clear patterns that explained why some transformations succeeded while others did not.
 I read several books and articles written by many leading thinkers in this space.
 I began documenting the themes and mapping them across my sources (see References at the end of this post).
 In the end I was able to amass what I would call a mini meta analysis and found there are 12 common reasons (risk factors) why organizations fail to achieve their expected results (see Figure 1).
 The risk factors are stack-ranked based on the number of times they were cited in the literature (the coloured numbers shown in the figure below).

 Figure 1.
 12 Stack-ranked Reasons (Risk Factors) Why Digital Transformations Fail